cryostatio/cryostat-legacy/HTTP_API.md

 * #### `CredentialGetHandler`

     ##### synopsis
     Get stored credentials.
-The `id` and `matchExpression` are included, and the list of known targets matching the `matchExpression` will be resolved.
+Includes the `matchExpression` and the list of known targets matching the `matchExpression`.

     ##### request
     `GET /api/v2.2/credentials/:id`